COTSWOLD SHEEP SOCIETY

 Request the transfer of your personal data to you or to a third party.
 We will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
 Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.

 Withdraw consent at any time where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.

 What to do if you are not happy

-In the first instance, please talk to us directly so we can resolve any problem or query.
-You also have the right to contact the Information Commissions Office (ICO) if you have any questions about Data Protection.
+You also have the right to contact the Information Commissions Office (ICO) if you have any questions about data protection.
 You can contact them using their help line 0303 123 113 or at www.ico.org.uk.

 You will not have to pay a fee to access your personal information (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternative, we may refuse to comply with your request in these circumstances.